-- Perform a regular breathing exercise while you reflect on your feelings, thoughts, and focus on your breathing.
-This doesn’t have to be a long period – three to five minutes will suffice.
+- Perform a regular breathing exercise while you reflect on your feelings and thoughts, and focus on your breathing.
+This doesn’t have to be a long period; three to five minutes will suffice.

-Outside of the regular time slot that you put aside for the mindfulness exercises, also practice the following:
+Outside of the regular time that you put aside for mindfulness exercises, also practice the following:

-- Being mindful of your routine activities.
-Be aware of the tasks that you are engaging in, and why you’re performing them, for example, mindful eating.
+- Be mindful of your routine activities.
+Be aware of the tasks that you are engaging in and why you’re performing them (e.g., mindful eating).

-- If you feel stressed out, anxious, or you are aware that you’re engaging in rumination behaviors, take a time-out to practice a breathing space.
+- If you feel stressed out, anxious, or are engaging in rumination behaviors, take a time-out to practice breathing.
 For three to five minutes, sit somewhere quiet, try to clear your mind, and focus only on your breathing.

-If you’re new to mindfulness exercises, then you might find it challenging to implement these exercises.
+If you’re new to mindfulness exercises, it might be challenging to implement these exercises.
 However, don’t give up!
-Try to implement these exercises for shorter durations and slowly increase the time until you reach 45 – 60 minutes.
+Try to implement these exercises for shorter durations and slowly increase the time until you reach 45–60 minutes.

 It will get easier the more you engage in these exercises, and it will lead to reduced rumination.
-Don’t just focus on the time, though: the quality of your exercises is more important than the quantity of the exercises (Lloyd, White, Eames, & Crane, 2017).
+Don’t just focus on the time, though; the quality of the exercises is more important than the quantity (Lloyd, White, Eames, & Crane, 2018).